giserh/big_geospatial_data_lecture/XX_Docker/README.md

          docker run -it mwernerds/bgd:latest bash

-This will bring download it, if needed.
+This will download it, if needed.
 If you want to share a directory or to use the X windows system (for interactive plotting for example), just use the xrun script